Almaty: Transportation

 Almaty International Airport is the largest airport in Kazakhstan.

 Air

 The closest airport to Almaty is Almaty International Airport located 15 km northeast of the city centre.

 Urban transport

 Sayran Bus Terminal provides intercity bus connections within Kazakhstan, as well as international connections to Kyrgyzstan and China and regional bus connections west of the city.
 Sayakhat Bus Terminal provides regional bus connections to places north and east of the city.

-Kazakhstan Temir Joly has two stations: Almaty-1 (located 20 minutes drive from the city center, and reserved mostly for cargo) and Almaty-2 located within the city and reserved mostly for passengers.
+Kazakhstan Temir Joly has two stations: Almaty-1 (located 20 minutes drive from the city center, and reserved mostly for cargo) and Almaty-2 located within the city and reserved for passengers.
 In 2011 the Almaty Metro opened, and a light rail line was built in 2011.

 A bicycle-sharing system, Almaty-bike, has been in operation since September 2016.
 People can buy a monthly card and ride freely.